Joush111/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(5) script that create an empty file hello
+(5)script that adds execute to the owner of the file hello